fvaleri/strimzi-debugging/sessions/002/README.md

   type: tls
 ```

-Now, external clients need to retrieve the bootstrap URL from the passthrough route, configure their keystore and
+The external clients have to retrieve the bootstrap URL from the passthrough route, configure their keystore and
 truststore.
-Then we can try sending some messages in a secure way.
+Then, we can try to send some messages in a secure way.
 Make sure to have Kafka scripts in your `$PATH`.

 ```sh
 $ BOOTSTRAP_SERVERS=$(kubectl get routes my-cluster-kafka-bootstrap -o jsonpath="{.status.ingress[0].host}"):443 \